-Healthcare in the UK is some of the best in the world, and we are lucky to have so many excellent healthcare professionals that medical negligence is very rare.
-However, sometimes things do go wrong, usually either through a lack of knowledge or poor levels of staffing in underfunded hospitals.
+The healthcare system in the UK is among best in the world, and thankfully, due to the quality of our healthcare professionals, medical negligence is very rare.
+However, sometimes things do go wrong, possibly due to a lack of medical knowledge or poor levels of staffing in underfunded hospitals.

 It can be a difficult process to navigate, and that is why it’s so important that you understand how things will progress and how to make the best decisions for your situation.
 The below is a short guide to making a medical negligence claim.
 It should be noted that each claim is different.
-If you are unsure about the content of this article, you will need to consult a Solicitor.
-The article should not be deemed as legal advice.
+If you have any further questions, or are unsure of the best route to take, it is recommended you consult a Solicitor.
+This article should not be deemed as legal advice.

-If you aren’t sure that you want to issue a claim, and are perhaps more concerned with getting an explanation or an apology, you should first of all write a letter to the hospital trust or doctor who treated you.
-This can be a fantastic way to get closure after an incident, and can go a long way toward ensuring this kind of incident doesn’t happen again.
+If you aren’t sure that you want to issue a claim and are perhaps more concerned with getting an explanation or an apology, you should, first of all, write a letter to the hospital trust or Doctor who treated you.
+This can provide closure after an incident and can go a long way toward ensuring this kind of incident doesn’t happen again.

-Unfortunately, this is often not enough for the victim, who may have suffered injury, complication and financial losses as a direct result and requires a monetary compensation.
-This is when it becomes necessary to get in touch with a medical negligence lawyer.
+If you have suffered injury, complication, and financial losses as a direct result of the negligence act, you may need to pursue a monetary compensation.
+This is when it becomes necessary to get in touch with a medical negligence Lawyer.

 Many people go into a medical negligence claim not knowing exactly who they will be claiming against.
-Claims can be taken out against hospital trusts, specific doctors, cosmetic surgeons, dentists, mental health professionals and more – essentially anyone who owes you a medical duty of care.
+Claims can be brought against hospital trusts, Doctors, Cosmetic Surgeons, Dentists, and mental health professionals — essentially anyone who owes you a medical duty of care.
 It does not matter whether they are part of the NHS or privately funded.

-Although this might seem like an easy task, not just any lawyer will get the results that you want.
-You should seek the help of a knowledgeable medical negligence solicitor, preferably one who has had successful results in similar cases to yours.
-As the particulars of medical negligence claims can be quite diverse, this could be difficult.
+Although this might seem like an easy task, not just any Lawyer will get the results that you want.
+You should seek the help of a knowledgeable medical negligence Solicitor, preferably one who has had successful results in similar cases to yours.

-Feel free to talk to other people who have been in your situation, if you know any, about who represented them.
-A competent lawyer will also be able to provide you with contact information for their previous clients so that you can ask about the process and how this lawyer dealt with their case.
+By speaking to others who have experienced the medical negligence and have successfully received compensation, they may be able to recommend an expert Solicitor.
+A trustworthy Lawyer will also be able to provide you with contact information for their previous clients so you can ask about the process and how the Lawyer dealt with their case.

-As well as the relevant knowledge and experience, you should feel personally comfortable with your solicitor, and believe that they will be fully invested in your case throughout — this is your best chance of making the difficult process as easy as possible, as well as helping your chances of succeeding.
+As well as the relevant knowledge and experience, you should feel personally comfortable with your Solicitor, and believe that they will be fully invested in your case throughout — this is your best chance of making the process as easy as possible, as well as maximising your chances of succeeding.

-Clinical or medical negligence has a strict legal definition, so you should know straight away what that is, and whether it applies to your situation.
+Clinical or medical negligence has a strict legal definition, which is important to understand, and how your case applies.

 The claim will only go forward if you are able to prove two conditions:

-- Causation — proving that the harm done to you is a direct result of this action, and therefore wouldn’t have otherwise occurred.
+Causation — proving that the harm done to you is a direct result of the negligent action, and wouldn’t have otherwise occurred.
 This is balanced on probability, so there must be at least a 50% chance that the medical practitioner caused the damage.

-Unfortunately, medicine is a constantly changing field with many different schools of thought.
-You may feel as though a doctor did something wrong, but if other doctors are willing to come forward and say that it was a reasonable act and something that they would do, the case will go no further.
+Medicine is a constantly changing field with many different schools of thought.
+You may feel as though a Doctor did something wrong, but if other Doctors are willing to come forward and say that it was a reasonable act and something that they would do, unfortunately, your case will go no further.

-Clearing up these details is why it is so incredibly important that you get in touch with a solicitor as soon as you can.
-Another reason to hurry is the issue of time limits.
+It is incredibly important that you get in touch with a Solicitor as soon as you can, to ensure these questions can be answered, and you act within the legal time limits.

-In most cases concerning adults, the time limit set out by the Limitation Act 1980 is three years from what’s known as the “date of knowledge”.
-This date could be when the negligence occurred, or it could be much later when the harm becomes apparent – you may be unsure of exactly when the three years started.
+In most cases concerning adults, the time limit set out by the Limitation Act 1980 is three years from what is known as the “date of knowledge”.
+This date could be when the negligence occurred, or much later when the harm becomes apparent.
+But you may be unsure of exactly when the three years started.

-This limit is for bringing forward a claim, not for speaking to a lawyer, so it is best to contact help as soon as you are able.
-However there are exceptions to this rule.
+This limit is for formally lodging the claim with the court, not just for speaking to a Lawyer, so it is best to contact help as soon as you are able.
+However, there are exceptions to this rule:

 Any victim of negligence, who was under the age of eighteen when it occurred, has three years starting from their eighteenth birthday to bring forward the claim, as they are then considered to be able to undertake the claim in their own right.